vanilla-reforged/wordpress-cms-vmangos-docker/README.md

 ### Preface

-This a simple CMS solution for vanilla wow servers using docker, wordpress and a traefik reverse proxy for free SSL certificates.
+This a simple CMS solution for vanilla wow servers using Docker, Wordpress and a Traefik reverse proxy for free SSL certificates.

 Theme: Twenty Seventeen